 A recent addition to Xbox Live is the ‘Games with Gold’ scheme that gives Xbox Live Gold members free games every month.
-Gold members also get exclusive, time limited discounts.
+Gold members also get exclusive, time-limited discounts.

 Xbox Live Gold has different prices depending on how long you sign up for.
-You can buy 12 month cards that cost around £35, 3 month cards that cost around £15 and 1 month cards that cost around £5.
-If you’re a big online gamer, it’s best to go for the 12 month option and if you shop around you can get 1 year live cards for as little as £20.
+You can buy 12-month cards that cost around £35, 3-month cards that cost around £15 and 1-month cards that cost around £5.
+If you’re a big online gamer, it’s best to go for the 12-month option and if you shop around you can get 1 year live cards for as little as £20.

-To use Xbox Live you’ll need at least a 4 mbps broadband connection.
+To use Xbox Live you’ll need at least a 4 Mbps broadband connection.
 However, if you are using a connection of that speed on Xbox One, bear in mind that downloading patches and digital games will take quite a long time.
 Thankfully ADSL speeds up and down the UK are increasing on average all the time so most people should have a good enough connection to use Xbox Live.

 The Xbox One and the PlayStation 4 both feature streaming media options.
 The PlayStation 4 even has a button on its controller marked ‘share’, so if you’re a fan of Let’s Play videos on YouTube, you can start making your own!

-Uploading and live streaming video to Twitch and YouTube can be a very data intensive activity, so if you’re broadband connection is not up to it, a video upload can take a long time and a live stream can die out for your viewers.
+Uploading and live streaming video to Twitch and YouTube can be a very data intensive activity, so if your broadband connection is not up to it, a video upload can take a long time and a live stream can die out for your viewers.

 As with online games, upload speed is more important when you are streaming out video from a games console or a PC.
 A stable connection environment in your home is probably more important in this instance than download speed.

 Bear in mind that traffic management can come in to play here.
-If your ISP decides to throttle your connection, or uses traffic management to cope with demand, your stream may suffer.
+If your ISP decides to throttle your connection or uses traffic management to cope with demand, your stream may suffer.
 You can get around this by avoiding live streaming at peak times.

-If you have better upload speed it’s possible to stream in higher definition, but other than that speed requirements for live streaming to Twitch or UStream are not very high.
+If you have better upload speed it’s possible to stream in higher definition, but other than that, speed requirements for live streaming to Twitch or UStream are not very high.

 Gaming on the PC has exploded in popularity over the last 10 years and is now bigger than ever.
 This is partly down to the fact that PCs are now much easier to use.
 For example, having to trawl around looking for a specific sound driver is now largely a thing of the past.
 Another factor is the rise of Valve’s digital distribution and gaming platform, Steam.